quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 # Security and privacy considerations {#privacy}

-Protocols such as TLS {{!RFC8446}} and QUIC {{!RFC9000}} provide varying degrees of secure protection for the wire image {{?RFC8546}}.
-There is inevitably tension between security and observability, when logging can reveal aspects of the wire image, that would ordinarily be protected.
+Protocols such as TLS {{?RFC8446}} and QUIC {{?RFC9000}} provide varying degrees of secure protection for the wire image {{?RFC8546}}.
+There is inevitably tension between security and observability, when logging can reveal aspects of the wire image that would ordinarily be protected.
 This tension equally applies to any privacy considerations that build on security properties, especially if data can be correlated across data sources.

+Any data that is determined to be necessary for a use case at hand could be logged or captured.
+As per {{?RFC6973}}, operators must be aware that such data will be at risk of compromise and this, in turn, risks the privacy of all entities that participate in logged internet protocol exchanges.
+Entities that would otherwise expect protocol features to maintain the privacy of their data, can unknowingly be subject to broader privacy risks.
+This circumvents their agency for responding to such risks.

+## Data at risk

 qlog operators and implementers should be mindful of the security and privacy risks inherent in handling qlog data.
 This includes but is not limited to